 Breast Reduction surgery, also known as Reduction Mammoplasty, is a standard procedure for many people.
 This operation successfully removes excess breast tissue and skin.
 As a result, it achieves a breast size more proportionate with your body.
-In addition, breast reductions help alleviate a wide array of discomfort from enlarged breasts, such as chronic neck, shoulder, and back, and skin chaffing underneath the breasts, among other things.
+In addition, breast reductions help alleviate a wide array of discomfort from enlarged breasts, such as chronic neck, shoulder, and back pain, and skin chaffing underneath the breasts, among other things.

 If you are unhappy with how your large breasts look and are struggling physically due to the pain of the weight of your breasts, breast reduction surgery may be the best solution.
 Contact Dr. Jandali today to learn more about breast reduction at Jandali Plastic Surgery.
-We are the leading provider of safe, effective breast reductions in the area.
+Dr. Jandali is aleading provider of safe, natural looking breast reductions in the area.
 Call us at (203) 290-2940 or reach out to us online to schedule a consultation and discover if a breast reduction can improve your self-esteem and overall well-being.

 Breast Reduction Benefits